stacks-network/docs/docs/tutorials/satoshis-ridge.md

 Alright so you've taken the [quickstart tutorial](./hello-stacks.md) and know how to get started building on Stacks.
 Maybe you've read a bit of [Stacks Academy](../stacks-academy/) and understand why Stacks is unique ad what benefits it provides.

-Now you want to know how to actually build real-world Bitcoin-first dapps using Stacks as the udnerlying programming layer.
+Now you want to know how to actually build real-world Bitcoin-first dapps using Stacks as the underlying programming layer.

 You're in the right place.